 A COSHH assessment is a systematic examination of a task or process that involves using a potentially hazardous substance.
-A COSHH Assessment is carried out for the purpose of identifying hazardous substances you may use, whether the precautions you have taken are acceptable and what control measures are in place.
+Key elements of a COSHH Assessment include:

 - Identifying the substances that you use that are potentially hazardous (a hazard is something that has the potential to cause someone harm or ill health).

 - Deciding whether the precautions you have already taken reduces the risk of someone being harmed to an acceptable level, and if not;

 - Deciding on what further control measures you must take to prevent or control the exposure to an acceptable level.

 What substances are covered by COSHH?

 - Substances used directly in work activities (e.g adhesives, paints, cleaning agents)

 - Substances generated during work activities (e.g fumes from soldering and welding)

 - Biological agents such as bacteria and other micro-organisms.